…Prosecution Brought Under Project Safe Childhood

 At sentencing, Streett faces a statutory mandatory minimum of 15 years and a maximum of 30 years in federal prison.
 Streett also will be required to register as a sex offender.

-The investigation of this case was initiated and led by the Bernalillo County Sheriff’s Office and the New Mexico Office of the Attorney General, and thereafter was joined by the Albuquerque offices of the FBI and Homeland Security Investigations.
-Assistant U.S. Attorney George C. Kraehe is prosecuting the case as part of Project Safe Childhood, a nationwide initiative launched in May 2006 by the Department of Justice (DOJ) to combat the growing epidemic of child sexual exploitation and abuse.
+This case was investigated by the Albuquerque office of the FBI, the BCSO, the New Mexico ICAC Task Force, the New Mexico Attorney General’s Office and the Regional Computer Forensics Laboratory (RCFL).
+The case is being prosecuted by Assistant U.S. Attorney Sarah Mease as part of Project Safe Childhood, a nationwide initiative launched in May 2006 by the Department of Justice (DOJ) to combat the growing epidemic of child sexual exploitation and abuse.
 Led by United States Attorneys’ Offices and DOJ’s Criminal Division’s Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state and local resources to better locate, apprehend and prosecute individuals who exploit children via the Internet, as well as to identify and rescue victims.
-For more information about Project Safe Childhood, visit http://www.justice.gov/psc/ (link is external).
+For more information about Project Safe Childhood, please visit http://www.justice.gov/psc/.

 The case also was brought as a part of the New Mexico ICAC Task Force’s mission, which is to locate, track, and capture Internet child sexual predators and Internet child pornographers in New Mexico.
 There are 86 federal, state and local law enforcement agencies associated with the New Mexico ICAC Task Force, which is funded by a grant administered by the New Mexico Attorney General’s Office.
 Anyone with information relating to suspected child predators and suspected child abuse is encouraged to contact federal or local law enforcement.